fstarred/c64-playground/README.md

 #### Sprites

-As a general rule, all sprites scroll from right to left in a infinite loop; however some of these should not appear in some cases, while others switch with each other.
+As a general rule, all sprites in this demo moves from right to left in a infinite loop; some sprites switch with each other every time one finish its course.

 ##### Street lamp object